-For the day of action, the research team behind Come Yew In! will be conducting new research, and using existing materials from Come Yew In!, to develop resources for primary and secondary schools.
+For the day of action, the research team behind Come Yew In! will be joined by other citizen researchers to conduct new research, and use existing materials from Come Yew In!, to develop educational resources for primary and secondary schools.